TomatenKuchenDEV/docs/docs/autonickname.md

 ---
 title: Automatic nickname based on roles
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
 Get help for setting up the automated role based nicknames.
 image: /img/autonick.png
 ---